Best Hiking Sandals of 2020: Complete Reviews with Comparisons

 What's to like about the Teva Hurricane XLT Men’s Hiking Sandals

 Although these sandals are as basic as they come, they have impressive durability.
 They can easily be used on a camping trip or as everyday footwear in the city, weather permitted.
+Still not convinced?
+Then take a look at our favorite Teva sandals.

 What's not to like about the Teva Hurricane XLT Men’s Hiking Sandals